mantidproject/documents/Design/Instrument-2.0/Detector_Scan_NeXus_Saving.md

 _Based on discussion with Simon Heybrock._

-To resolve the differences between the NeXus proposal and Mantid one option is to allow components to scan.
+To make the NeXus saving more efficient one option is to allow components to scan.
 This is similar to how `RectangularDetector` works.
 The changes required would be:

 * Add the scan interface in `DetectorInfo` to `ComponentInfo`
   * E.g. in addition to `ComponentInfo::setPosition(detIndex)` we have `ComponentInfo::setPosition({detIndex, timeIndex})`